top of page

 Courtesy RaebervonStenglin, Zurich

-This new series of works make use of a scent (and scent delivery device) used by outdoorsmen, hunters and trappers to disguise scent — to limit presence and effect in order to hunt and trap prey.
-These products were developed for the hunting industry with the intention of cloaking the human, masking physical presence and eschewing the body.
-I invert this by bringing these devices indoors, and utilizing their built-in strapping device, face them inwards rather than outwards, to hold full-size sheet-copper in near-cylindrical form, whereby the deodoriser is sprayed on the cylinder’s interior.
+This new series of works by Dane Mitchell makes use of scent delivery devices used by hunters and trappers to disguise human scent – limiting presence in order to hunt and trap prey.
+Developed for the hunting industry to cloak the human body and eschew bodily trace, here these devices are brought indoors.
+Utilising their built-in strapping mechanism, they face inwards rather than outwards to hold sheet copper in near-cylindrical form: the deodoriser sprayed on the cylinder's interior.

-At the same time as they deny the human (by masking our scent) they reach across a human-animal divide and seek trans-species (mis)communication through camouflage.
-So although the intention of the scent is to outsmart prey, it does so through an attempt to speak the sensory language of the prey.
+The copper forms evoke formal sculptural objects – self-sanitising through the application of a cloaking scent.
+These olfactory tools conceal and deny the human; refusing any trace.
+These scents – or non-scents – refute the human; they try to negate our presence entirely.
+At the same time, in masking our scent, they reach across the human-animal threshold and seek trans-species (mis)communication through camouflage.
+Although the intention of the scent is to 'outsmart' prey, it does so through an attempt to speak the sensory language of the prey.

 bottom of page